-If one of these properties suits you, you may have to move quickly to sign a contract or hand over a reservation fee – often of a couple of hundred euros.
-Deposits are usually the sum of one month’s rent, plus a one-time payment in advance to cover a final professional cleaning of the property when you move out.
+If one of these properties suits you, you may have to move quickly to sign a contract.
+These are often of a couple of hundred euros.
+Deposits are usually the sum of one month’s rent, plus a one-time payment in advance.
+This covers a final professional cleaning of the property when you move out.

 Renting serviced apartments in Brussels: key services